 Growing vegetables at home

-If you already have a few plants growing at home and want to take your gardening up a notch, try growing vegetables and herbs.
+If you already have a few plants growing and want to take your gardening up a notch, try growing vegetables at home.
 These are staple ingredients that are great to have on hand and for most, you’ll never need to buy them from a supermarket again once you start planting them.

 From ginger to baby bok choy, here are easy vegetables and herbs to grow at home from scraps that would otherwise end up in the trash: